MeridianAlgo/AraAI/README.md

 ---

-## Disclaimer
+## Important Disclaimers

-**IMPORTANT: Please read carefully before using this software.**

-### Investment Risk Warning
+### 🚨 Educational and Research Use Only

-This software is provided for educational and research purposes only.
-Stock market predictions are inherently uncertain and past performance does not guarantee future results.
+**This software is strictly for educational and research purposes only.**

-**Key Points:**
+- **NOT FINANCIAL ADVICE**: This software does not provide financial, investment, or trading advice
+- **NOT FOR TRADING**: Do not use this software to make actual investment or trading decisions
+- **RESEARCH TOOL**: This is a machine learning research project to explore prediction algorithms
+- **NO GUARANTEES**: Past performance does not guarantee future results

+### 🏛️ About MeridianAlgo

+MeridianAlgo is a **nonprofit research organization** focused on:
+- Machine learning research and development
+- Open-source financial technology tools
+- Educational resources for data science
-- NOT financial advice or investment recommendations
+- **We are NOT a licensed financial advisor, broker, or investment firm**

-- NOT guaranteed to be accurate or profitable
+### ⚠️ Investment Risk Warning

-- Stock trading involves substantial risk of loss
+**Stock and forex trading involves substantial risk of loss:**
 - You may lose some or all of your invested capital
-- Consult a licensed financial advisor before making investment decisions

-### No Warranty

-This software is provided "AS IS" without warranty of any kind, either express or implied, including but not limited to:
-- Merchantability
-- Fitness for a particular purpose
-- Non-infringement
-- Accuracy of predictions
-- Reliability of data

-### Limitation of Liability

-The developers and contributors of this software shall not be liable for any:
-- Financial losses
-- Investment decisions
-- Trading outcomes
-- Data inaccuracies
-- System failures
-- Consequential damages

-### User Responsibility

-By using this software, you acknowledge that:
-- You use it at your own risk
-- You are responsible for your own investment decisions
-- You will not hold the developers liable for any losses
-- You understand the risks of stock market trading
+- Market predictions are inherently uncertain and speculative
+- Historical data does not predict future performance
+- External factors can dramatically affect market outcomes
+- **Consult a licensed financial advisor before making any investment decisions**

+### 🔬 Research and Educational Applications

+**Appropriate uses of this software:**
+- Learning about machine learning algorithms
+- Studying technical analysis and market patterns
+- Academic research and coursework
+- Developing and testing prediction models
+- Understanding financial data processing

+**Inappropriate uses:**
+- Making actual investment decisions
+- Trading with real money based on predictions
+- Providing financial advice to others
+- Commercial trading operations

+### 📋 Legal Compliance

+**Users are responsible for:**
+- Complying with all local and international laws
+- Understanding securities regulations in their jurisdiction
+- Obtaining proper licenses if using for commercial purposes
+- Consulting legal counsel regarding regulatory compliance
+- Understanding tax implications of any trading activities

+### 🛡️ Limitation of Liability

+**MeridianAlgo and contributors are not liable for:**
+- Any financial losses or damages
+- Investment decisions made by users
+- Accuracy or reliability of predictions
+- System failures or data errors
+- Consequential or indirect damages

+### 📊 Data and Model Limitations

+**Important technical limitations:**
+- Market data may be delayed, incomplete, or inaccurate
+- Models are trained on historical data only
+- Predictions do not account for breaking news or events
+- System performance may vary across different market conditions
+- Models require periodic retraining and validation

+### 🔄 Third-Party Dependencies

+This software relies on third-party services:
+- **Yahoo Finance (yfinance)**: Market data provider
+- **Hugging Face**: AI model infrastructure
+- **Various ML libraries**: Prediction algorithms

+These services:
+- Have their own terms of service and limitations
+- May change or discontinue without notice
+- Are not under MeridianAlgo's control
+- May have their own accuracy limitations

+### 📝 User Agreement

+**By using this software, you acknowledge and agree that:**
+- You understand this is for educational/research purposes only
+- You will not use it for actual trading or investment decisions
+- You assume all risks associated with any use of this software
+- You will not hold MeridianAlgo liable for any losses or damages
 - You will comply with all applicable laws and regulations

-### Data Accuracy

-While we strive for accuracy:
-- Market data may be delayed or inaccurate
-- Predictions are based on historical patterns
-- Past performance does not indicate future results
-- External factors may affect accuracy
-- Models require periodic retraining

-### Regulatory Compliance

-Users are responsible for:
-- Complying with local securities laws
-- Understanding tax implications
-- Following trading regulations
-- Obtaining necessary licenses
-- Consulting legal counsel if needed

-### Third-Party Services

-This software uses third-party services (yfinance, Hugging Face, etc.) which:
-- Have their own terms of service
-- May change or discontinue without notice
-- Are not under our control
-- May have their own limitations

-### Beta Software Notice

-This is beta software (v2.2.0-Beta):
-- May contain bugs or errors
-- Features may change without notice
-- Not recommended for production trading
-- Use in test/paper trading environments first
+- You understand the limitations and risks described above

+### 🆘 Getting Help

+**For technical support only:**
+- GitHub Issues: Report bugs and technical problems
-- Report issues via GitHub
+- GitHub Discussions: Ask questions about the software
+- Documentation: Read the technical documentation

+**For financial advice:**
+- Consult a licensed financial advisor
+- Contact a registered investment advisor
+- Speak with your bank or brokerage firm

 ---